ramya764/Css-sass-and-scss-assignment-q/README.md

 ##Fridge-Landing-Page

 ## Overview:
 This repository contains the code for fridge landing page.
-The fridge-landing-page is designed to attract visitors, highlight the features of each product, and provide an easy way for users to place orders.
+The fridge-landing-page is designed to attract visitors, highlight the features of Fridge and provide an easy way for users to place orders.

 ## Technologies Used:
 - HTML5